RI National Guard flying members, supplies to storm-ravaged Bahamas

 The Category 5 storm ravaged the island nation, killing at least 23 people and leveling homes and infrastructure.
 Images from the Abaco Islands show widespread, near-total devastation, with thousands of residents said to be without food, water or shelter.

-National Guard members were seen Friday morning boarding military transport planes at Quonset Air National Guard Base.
-They’re expected to touch down in Florida to pick up more supplies before continuing to the Bahamas.
+On Friday, National Guard members were seen preparing three military transport planes at Quonset Air National Guard Base.
+They expected to depart Saturday morning and stop off in Florida to pick up more supplies before continuing to the Bahamas.

 HURRICANE LINKS: Hurricane Tracking | Severe Weather | Headlines | Weather App